 ARTICLE G-7.
-DISCIPLINE-Employees will neither be disciplined nor will entries be made against their records without just cause.
+DISCIPLINE - Employees will neither be disciplined nor will entries be made against their records without just cause.
 Use of the term "just cause" in lieu of "sufficient cause" herein is not intended to and will not be interpreted to raise the standard for discipline historically applied under Article G-7.
 Just cause includes violation of Company rules, regulations and instructions not inconsistent with this Agreement.
-When discipline is issued, employees will be given written notice specifying the charges and penalty by hand delivery with signed acknowledgement of receipt or mailed in a manner that allows for proof of the date the letter was mailed (for example USPS proof of mailing, Priority Mail, Certified Mail, UPS, FedEx, etc.) within contractual time limits.
-Notification will be furnished to the appropriate assistant business agent within contractual time limits and the designated shop steward of the Union.
+When discipline is issued, employees will be given written notice specifying the charges and penalty by hand delivery with signed acknowledgement of receipt or U.S. Mail postmarked within contractual time limits.
+Notification will be furnished to the appropriate assistant business agent and the designated shop steward of the Union.

 When disciplining employees, complaints, discipline or records, which have been brought to the attention of the Company 24 months prior to the incident, will not be used to determine guilt or penalty.
-This provision will not apply to safety-related activities, including speeding violations, that are related to a documented traffic violation or ticket, chargeable accidents (only preventable accidents will be charged against a driver's record), damage to property, personal injury, and use of alcohol or illegal substances.
-Speeding violations that are not related to a documented traffic violation or ticket will be removed from consideration any time the employee exceeds one year without incurring another speeding violation.
+This provision will not apply to safety-related activities, including speeding violations, chargeable accidents (only preventable accidents will be charged against a driver's record), damage to property, personal injury, and use of alcohol or illegal substances.